Article

 We’ve spent years tracking vendors and their capabilities and engaging with them to learn what they do and what distinguishes them.
 We’re painstakingly splitting the marketplace up into the horizontal layers you see above.
 We’re building consensus in defining those layers according to the attributes vendors must have to qualify.
 With vendor participation, we’re allowing buyers to filter the vendor properties that matter to them.

 The marketplace launches soon!
 In the meantime, we’re happy to help any buyer using our layered database of categorized vendors.
-Hit reply and let us know what you’re looking for.
+Send us a message and let us know what you’re looking for.

 —James and the Nexus Labs team